-By regenerating oil it can remain in circulation for virtually unlimited uses rather than being fed down the chain until it ends up being burned in a furnace somewhere.
+By regenerating oil ,instead it can remain in circulation for virtually unlimited uses rather than being fed down the chain until it ends up being burned in a furnace somewhere.

 The end result for fossil fuel reserves

+Lube oil requires about 1.4 litres of crude to produce a litre of the end product.
 When DST is used on lubrication oils it cuts the required input from crude down by an enormous factor.
 We’ve seen it drop as much as 90% in some cases.

 That’s great news for the future.
 Reducing the consumption of oil doesn’t just prolong reserves: it also reduces overall demand for new oil extraction with all of the attendant environmental problems that come with most oil drilling and mining techniques.

-The truth is that oil is just going to get more and more expensive and harder to extract as time continues to march on.
+And oil is just going to get more and more expensive and harder to extract as time continues to march on.
 By keeping oil in circulation for dozens of times longer than was possible previously we can help to reduce global demand for oil as the world begins to prepare for our next step when it comes to energy.

 Want to learn more?

 While the world’s oil reserves being depleted is an eventuality we have to prepare for, there’s a solution in the regeneration of oil instead of the traditional recycling methods.

 Imagine a world where the same lubricant oil remains in the chain indefinitely.
 Where even the most contaminated oil can be filtered, DST-treated, and returned to the supply chain without sacrificing quality.